Damian Lewis: Other ventures

-Other activities

-In 2009 Lewis featured in Inspired By Music, a book commissioned by the Prince's Trust, written and photographed by celebrity photographer Cambridge Jones, and sponsored by Starbucks.
+In 2009, Lewis featured in Inspired By Music, a book commissioned by the Prince's Trust, written and photographed by celebrity photographer Cambridge Jones, and sponsored by Starbucks.
 It features personal reflections by 36 celebrities as well as four ordinary people helped by The Prince's Trust, about musical lyrics that inspired them.
 Lewis's photo portrait also featured in Jones's exhibition Talking Pictures, featuring famous people of Welsh descent, that toured the world from 2010.

 In 2010, Lewis became a Trade Justice ambassador for the charity Christian Aid.
-In May 2006, June 2016, June 2018, and June 2022, he played for England in Soccer Aid, and played golf for Europe in the All*Star Cup in August 2006, both shown on ITV.
+In May 2006, June 2016, June 2018 and June 2022, he played for England in Soccer Aid, and played golf for Europe in the All*Star Cup in August 2006, both shown on ITV.

 During the COVID-19 pandemic, Lewis and his wife Helen McCrory supported Feed NHS, a fundraiser to give food from high street restaurants to NHS staff.
 By April 2020, they had raised £1 million for the charity.
 The initiative started in London, but following its success, plans were announced to roll it out to other cities throughout the UK.